monguri/MillRenderer/README.md

   - I postpone applying various optimizing techniques.
 Big techniques that ZPrePass, deferred rendering or some other thing, and smaller techniques.
 - D3D12 application.
 - All shaders are SM5.0 so far.
+- Tested only on RTX3060.
+Not tested yet on Radeon.
 - Multi render target base pass.
 (Scene color, depth, normal and metallic roughness).
 - Forward renderer so far.
 - Internal rendering resolution is fixed to 1920x1080 regardless of the window resolution so far.